Free Pinellas County Public Records: Arrests, Criminal, Marital

 • Find the contact information for the PD.

-What Is the Best Way To Search Marriage Records & Divorce Records in Pinellas County?
+What Is the Best Way To Retrieve Marriage & Divorce Records in Pinellas County?

 Both marriage and divorce records are part of Pinellas County public records.
 They are managed by the Clerk of Court in Pinellas County and are freely available for anyone to view.
 There are a few ways to check these records.

-Anyone can check if someone is married in Florida public records.
-The Clerk of Court for Pinellas County manages marriage and divorce records and provides access to them online.
+Anyone can check if someone is married in Pinellas County, Florida using public records.
+The Pinellas County Clerk of Court manages marriage and divorce records and provides access to them online.

 However, only records from November 2003 onwards are available on the website – people will have to contact the Clerk’s office for older records.
 These records may only be available in paper or microfilm format and the searcher can only view them in person.